microsoft/pxt-calliope/docs/projects/v2-cat-napping.md

 ## Time to log data! @unplugged

 You did it!
-If you have a @boardname@ V2 (the one with the **shiny gold** logo at the top), download this code and try it out!
+If you have a @boardname@ (the one with the **shiny gold** logo at the top), download this code and try it out!

 ► Find a sun spot in your house and press the ``A`` button to start logging data - your display should show an icon and play a sound to indicate that you are logging data.
 ► After some time (we recommend at least an hour), press the ``A`` button again to stop logging data - your display should clear to indicate that you are not logging data.

 ## Reviewing your data @unplugged

 Now that you have logged some data, plug your @boardname@ into a laptop or desktop computer.
-The @boardname@ will appear like a USB drive called MICROBIT.
+The @boardname@ will appear like a USB drive called MINI.
 Look in there and you'll see a file called MY_DATA:

 ![MY_DATA file highlighted in file folder](/static/mb/projects/cat-napping/11_mydata.png)